 Talent Dependency

 You need React/Next.js developers forever.
-Not just for launch—for every feature addition, every bug fix, every integration.
+Not only for launch – for every feature addition, every bug resolution, every integration.

 Adding a simple feature that would take 2 hours in standard WooCommerce?
 8-15 hours in headless because you’re working across decoupled systems.